The Bay Area Toll Authority, or BATA, administers the revenue from all seven of the region’s state-owned toll bridges.

-To help solve the Bay Area's growing congestion problems, MTC and local transportation agencies worked with the state Legislature to craft a new ballot measure that will increase tolls on the region's seven state-owned toll bridges for the first time since 2010.
+To help solve the Bay Area's growing congestion problems, MTC and local transportation agencies worked with the state Legislature to craft Regional Measure 3, which was approved by voters in June 2018 and in January 2019 raised tolls on the region's seven state-owned toll bridges.

 Since 2010, tolls on the San Francisco-Oakland Bay Bridge have been structured to encourage off-peak travel.